DataBiosphere/duos-ui/docs/getting-started.md

 ## 6. Create GitHub token

 The GitHub token verifies team permissions.
-This token is necessary for the next step, [Login to Vault](#9-login-to-vault).
 To create a token:

 1. Go to the [GitHub Personal Access Token](https://github.com/settings/tokens) page and click **Generate new token**.
 2. Give the token a descriptive name, **only** give it the following two scopes and then click **Generate token**.